microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/healthmonitoring-applicationimpactsummary.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Represents a summary of an impacted resource in application type.
+Represents a summary of an impacted application resource type for an alert in Microsoft Entra Health.

 Inherits from [microsoft.graph.healthMonitoring.directoryObjectImpactSummary](../resources/healthmonitoring-directoryobjectimpactsummary.md).